Stubička Slatina

 Stubička Slatina is a village located in the municipality of Oroslavje in Krapina-Zagorje County, Croatia.

 Demographics

 In the 2011 census, there were 630 inhabitants in Stubička Slatina.

 In the census of 2011, the absolute majority were Croats.

+Name Etymology

+The name Stubička Slatina consists of two Croation words that refer to the town's geography.
+Slatina can means marsh and Stubička is the adjective form of the name Stubica which is a nearby settlement.
+Put together the name roughly indicative to the phrase "marsh nearby Stubica."